Skip to main content

 Andre Simon, who transcribed many of the letters in the collection, published the first of two volumes on these letters: The Bolton Letters: The Letters of an English Merchant in Madeira, 1695-1714 volume 1: 1695-1700, London: T. Werner Laurie, 1928 (available at Spencer Research Library at B15303).
 The second volume, covering the later letters, was never published by Simons due to lack of demand.
 He gave the typescript to Graham Blandy, who produced The Bolton Letters: The Letters of an English Merchant in Madeira, 1695-1714 volume 2 in mimeographed form as a benefit for the Holy Trinity Church in Funchal, Madeira (available at Spencer Research Library at E2708).

 The first volume contains 98 letters and introductory material regarding Bolton, the Heyshams, and wine.
 The second volume contains 127 letters, which have been numbered in pencil in Spencer Research Library's copy as 99-225.
 Throughout this finding aid, items described as "AS items" are noted with their numbers from these two volumes.
 The two publications include letters not in Spencer's collection and contain more complete information for some letters than is currently available in the Spencer letters, due to their deterioration.
-However, most published versions of the letters omit portions of the letters (sometimes extensive portions, including commerical and financial information or reports on shipping and wheat harvests).
+However, most published versions of the letters omit portions of the letters (sometimes extensive portions, including commercial and financial information or reports on shipping and wheat harvests).
 Additionally, some words or names appear to have been mis-transcribed.
 Some items in Spencer's holdings were not included in Simon's publications.
 This information is also noted throughout the finding aid.

 Title